glafver/glafver/README.md

 ### Hi everyone  , my name is Glafira
 #### and I am a Frontend developer student

 I study at the Medieinstitutet in Malmo, Sweden.
-I am just at the beginning of my journey, but I like to work on various interesting and fun projects.
+I like to work on various interesting and fun projects.
 In each of my projects, I try to use new skills, imagination and a little humor.

 I am also a freelance real estate photographer and this is also my great passion.

-Skills: **JS / HTML / CSS**
+Skills: **JS / HTML / CSS / Bootstrap / React / TypeScript**

 ---